traffordDataLab/corporate_plan/data/poverty/metadata/school_readiness.md

 Source: <a href="https://www.gov.uk/government/collections/statistics-early-years-foundation-stage-profile" target="_blank">Statistics: early years foundation stage profile</a> from <a href="https://www.gov.uk/government/organisations/department-for-education" target="_blank">Department for Education</a>.

 Indicators:
- - <a href="" target="_blank">Percentage of children achieving a good level of development at the end of Reception</a>
+ - <a href="https://fingertips.phe.org.uk/search/90631" target="_blank">Percentage of children achieving a good level of development at the end of Reception</a>
- - <a href="" target="_blank">Percentage of children with free school meal status (FSM) achieving a good level of development at the end of Reception</a>
+ - <a href="https://fingertips.phe.org.uk/search/90632" target="_blank">Percentage of children with free school meal status (FSM) achieving a good level of development at the end of Reception</a>

 Data for Trafford compared to the average of 10 Children's Services Statistical Neighbours as defined in the <a href='https://www.gov.uk/government/publications/local-authority-interactive-tool-lait' target='_blank'>Children's Services Statistical Neighbour Benchmarking Tool</a>.